 Are you an East-Coast native sick of everyone shoving Colorado’s or California’s endless pow in your face?
 Take a deep breath because we’re about to ease your FOMO.

 With cold temperatures, plenty of precipitation, and a pedigree of park and freestyle unlike anywhere else, there are many great little resorts tucked away on the East Coast.
-And East Coasters rejoice because this is the resort guide you’ve been waiting for.
-From Vermont to New Hampshire, there’s no shortage of hidden gems to discover.
+And East Coasters rejoice because this is the ski resort guide you’ve been waiting for.
+From Vermont to New Hampshire, there’s no shortage of hidden gems to discover, in this guide of the best ski resorts on the East Coast.

 Pssst - If you are still looking for stylish and functional ski clothing to bring on your next adventure in the mountains, check out our latest collections over at Montec.